North Sails RESOURCES

 At this point the tack line is released, collapsing the spinnaker allowing the forward crew to gather the foot of the sail.
 Once the sail is under control, the halyard and bowsprit are released and the sail falls to the deck and is stored down the main hatch.
 This is also the proper douse when approaching a starboard rounding on port tack.
 In that case, the douse should be completed before reaching the mark so the gybe around the mark can be made after the spinnaker is retrieved.

 Approaching a starboard mark rounding on starboard tack will require a leeward douse since the sail will be stored on the leeward side and the boat will not change tacks before the rounding.
 Before beginning the douse, the boat must be turned downwind to release pressure on the sail.
-After the turn down, the spinnaker over trimmed so the forward crew can reach out to leeward to retrieve the sail.
-If the boat isn’t sailed lower during a leeward douse, it will get exciting as the boat will likely want to tip over as the sail is over sheeted.
+After the turn down, the spinnaker is over trimmed so the forward crew can reach out to leeward to retrieve the sail.
+If the boat isn’t sailed lower during a leeward douse, the boat will likely want to tip over as the sail is over sheeted.
 When the foot of the spinnaker is over trimmed the forward crew should grab the foot of the sail forward of the shrouds (between the mast and lower shroud) at the same time the tack line is released.
 Once the crew has the foot of the sail under control, the halyard and bowsprit are released and the sail is gathered and stored down the main hatch.
 Because the sail is taken in on the leeward side, the crew needs to take care in pulling the sail aboard while at the same time keeping it from hitting the water.
 If the sail falls in the water, it is likely to ‘shrimp’ or fill with water and pull the rest of the sail over the side.

 Approaching a port mark rounding on starboard tack, without room to completely gybe the spinnaker before the rounding, requires a gybe douse or ‘Mexican’.
 The gybe douse begins as a leeward douse and ends as a windward douse.
 The boat is sailed low and into a gybe on starboard tack, while the spinnaker is over trimmed on the port side of the boat.
 As the boat turns toward the mark and gybes, the crew grabs the foot of the spinnaker between the shrouds and mast at the same time the halyard is released, dropping the sail onto the foredeck.
 Once the sail is mostly down, the tack line and bowsprit are released and the sail is gathered and stored down the main hatch.